kubernetes/kops/docs/getting_started/arguments.md

 ## out

-`out` determines the directory into which kOps will write the target output for Terraform and CloudFormation.
-It defaults to `out/terraform` and `out/cloudformation` respectively.
+`out` determines the directory into which kOps will write the target output for Terraform.
+It defaults to `out/terraform`.

 # API only Arguments